 “I was impressed with the individual attention given in a 40-person group.
 Personally, I thought Werner was always accessible, and helpful.
-I was confident that any concern I brought to you would be considered fairly and efficiently.
-You were a good model for us. –Gary G., CA USA
+I was confident that any concern I brought to him would be considered fairly and efficiently.
+Werner was a good model for us. –Gary Graves., CA USA

 Day1: Arrive in Kathmandu (October 3, 2013) Upon your arrival you will be met at the airport and driven to our Hotel.
 You have a chance to rest and explore a bit of teeming Kathmandu.

 Day 02: Kathmandu – Today is designed for you to enjoy the sights and smells of Asia.
 We will visit historical and spiritual attractions such as historic Durbar Square, the sacred Hindu temples, the famous ‘Monkey Temple’ and one of the largest stupas in the world, Buddha Nath.
 In the afternoon our group will meet for a briefing (to review the upcoming adventure) and a one (1) hour leadership session.

 Day 03: Kathmandu – Lukla – Phakding: 3-4 hour Early morning flight (40 min) to Lukla (2,800m/9,186ft) across beautiful, Nepalese mountain scenery.
 The trek starts from Lukla with a 2 hour acclimatization stop, followed by a downhill stroll to our lodging at Phakding (2,652m/8,700ft).
 We will have descended to the Dudh Kosi River (2,530m/8,300ft) and followed the river to our accommodation.
 This easy day will assist with acclimatization; for the energetic, a side trip to a monastery can be arranged.
 We will be sure to let the Yak trains pass safely.